Donna Martell

-Donna Kay Martell (born December 24, 1927) is an American former actress who appeared in film and television during the Golden Age Era in the 1950s and 1960s.
+Donna Martell (born December 24, 1927) is an American former actress who appeared in film and television during the Golden Age Era in the 1950s and 1960s.

 Early years

 Born on December 24, 1927, in Los Angeles, California, to Louis and Margaret de Maria, Martell was active in athletics in high school and attended Los Angeles City College.

 Career

 Martell began her film career in 1947, when she was cast in the Republic Pictures western Apache Rose, starring Roy Rogers and Dale Evans.
 She continued making appearances throughout the late 1940s, signing a contract with Universal Studios.
 In 1951, Columbia Pictures signed her to appear in The Hills of Utah.

 By the time the 1950s arrived, Martell's career shifted towards television.
 She portrayed Marie DiPaolo in The Bob Cummings Show and appeared in shows such as Shotgun Slade, Cavalcade of America, The Range Rider, Bat Masterson and Cheyenne.

 Martell was also in Project Moonbase (also known as Project Moon Base), a 1953 black-and-white science-fiction film directed by Richard Talmadge.
 The film is unusual for its time in both attempting to portray space travel in a "realistic" manner, and for depicting a future in which women hold positions of authority and responsibility equal to men.
 In the script, Martell's character Briteis (nickname "bright-eyes") is a colonel who has made the first orbital flight around the Earth four years earlier and outranks her fellow male astronaut, a major.
 Colonel Briteis' given name is never stated.

 Martell's acting career officially ended in 1963, but made a brief comeback in the 1983 TV movie Grace Kelly, playing the part of Mrs. Edie Austin, a friend of the Kelly family who, along with her husband Russell Austin, was instrumental in advancing the real-life relationship between Grace Kelly and Prince Rainier III of Monaco.

-Donna Martell appeared in a television episode of Hopalong Cassidy as a Mexican sister trying to save her wrongfully accused brother.